pupilfirst/wd301-scripts/react-fundamentals/props-in-react/README.md

 >Action: Open browser and show output

 And yes, it works!
-So it's all about the props system.
+So that's all about the props system.